 Uloric Heart Failure, Stroke & Death Lawsuits

-Not many treatments are available for gout.
+Not many options for the treatment of gout are available.
 Allopurinol has been the go-to drug to prevent high uric acid levels.
-This is a prescription drug that removes extra uric acid, like Uloric.
-Uloric is the first new medication the U.S. Food and Drug Administration (FDA) has approved to treat gout in over 40 years.
-Unfortunately, Uloric might not be the safest option for patients due to its negative side effects.
+The use of Uloric removes extra uric acid.
+Uloric is the first new medication the U.S. Food and Drug Administration (FDA) has approved to treat gout in over forty years.

 The Risks of Taking Uloric for Gout